mathieuancelin/Elem/readme.md

 Actually you can and it's pretty easy.

-First you can use `Elem.renderToString` on any `Elem.el` node you want.
+First you can use `Elem.renderToString` or `Elem.renderToStaticHtml` on any `Elem.el` node you want.

 But you can also do the same on components, let's write a funny clock component;